moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab4.md

     }
     ```

-    > Note: By nature, the prompt we entered will generate different code for most users, since we asked for random words from a list.
+    > By nature, the prompt we entered will generate different code for most users, since we asked for random words from a list.
 If you see different words in the `words :=` definition, that is ok.

 1. The function added by GitLab Duo requires the `math/rand` package.
 Below the `go-figure` import, start typing `math`.
 Note the Tanuki icon showing code generation in progress.